-In a sense, modification, as in Forza 3 and previous games, the AI never has upgraded cars.
+In a sense, modification, as in Forza Motorsport 3 and previous games, the AI never has upgraded cars.

 Things can get deliciously broken when you take a car that technically qualifies for a given race but which no human judge would allow entry.
-An example, the French Elite Invitational in Forza 3.
+An example, the French Elite Invitational in Motorsport 3.
 Usually this is the stomping ground of Peugeot and Renault hatchbacks, but things get interesting if you're bastard enough to bring a Bugatti, or even more, a Peugeot 908 LM!

 Even better, at driver level 20 the game gives you a Veyron for free.

-Due to how Forza 3 calculates a car's Performance Index (in other words, how "fast" a car is going around a track), All-wheel-drive drivetrains cause your performance index to actually go down, since it adds about a hundred pounds to the car.
+Due to how Motorsport 3 calculates a car's Performance Index (in other words, how "fast" a car is going around a track), All-wheel-drive drivetrains cause your performance index to actually go down, since it adds about a hundred pounds to the car.
 However, this allows players to then install huge engines, or cut weight from the rest of the car.
 What effectively happens is online play gets dominated by AWD Audi A5s, Dodge Vipers with AWD drivetrains, and AWD Volkswagens